 *

 I think the art market today is controlled by the hedge funds and speculators.
 The work is largely terrible and has been for a long time.
 Koons, Scharf, Hirst, Warhol, Banksy, the majority of the work is total shit, in my humble opinion.
 I think you can thank people like Eli Broad for perpetuating this fraud and the emperor's ugly new clothes.

-I used to exhibit the FADA show in Los Angeles and I saw these ninety day wonders arrive on the scene that could barely hold, let alone load a a brush and whose work was singularly dreadful.
+I used to exhibit at the FADA show in Los Angeles and I saw these ninety day wonders arrive on the scene that could barely hold, let alone load a a brush and whose work was singularly dreadful.
 The kind you find in Miami and Basel, I suppose.

 But the upper class, whose taste tends to run in reverse proportion to their pocketbook in some perverse hydrostatic equation, are titillated by bad art and have been for a very long time.
-Thiebaud, a man who never stopped trying to improve his craft and push his personal boundaries concerning light, color and shadow, was, in my opinion, the last great modern artist and he is now gone.

 Of course, not all non objective abstraction is terrible, some of it was and is great but there's not a lot left to be done in that particular arena so we are now back to painting cans, I suppose.
+Thiebaud, a man of integrity who never stopped trying to improve his craft and push his personal boundaries concerning light, color and shadow, was, in my opinion, the last great modern artist and he has now passed.

+*